candidoregis/sentiment_analysis_prod_reviewer/README.md

 ## Configuration

-You can provide your Amazon credentials in two ways:
+You can provide your credentials in two ways:

 ### Option 1: Environment Variables (Recommended)

 Create a `.env` file in the project root directory with the following variables:

 ```
+# Amazon credentials
 AMAZON_EMAIL=your-email@example.com
 AMAZON_PASSWORD=your-password

+# SerpApi credentials
+SERPAPI_KEY=your-serpapi-key
 ```

 A template file `.env.template` is provided for reference.
 Copy this file to `.env` and add your credentials: